DimitarChristoff/primish/README.md

 - `.implement()` and `implement` mutator, like mootools. not `mixin`
 - `extend`, not `inherits`
 - `prime.merge()` shallow Object merging
+- object keys of constructor object are NOT dereferenced / cloned
+- only `options` key is merged with supers, not other objects

 ### emitter changes